killvxk/cyann/README.md

 - mingw for linux (i686 and x86_64)
 - python2 with capstone and pefile module

-Is it just a PoC, can (and will) be greatly improved.
+It is just a PoC, can (and will) be greatly improved.